 If you build your tiny house on a gooseneck trailer, you could build your bedroom into the space above the hitch.
-Then you'd just need to add in a few steps or boxes to help you reach your bed.
+Then you'd just need to add in a few steps or stairs or boxes to help you reach your bed.

 A Downstairs Bedroom